nightire/meteor-react/README.md

 ### 语言标签

 - `zh` - Chinese
-- `zh-Hans` - Chinese written using the Simplefied Chinese script
+- `zh-Hans` - Chinese written using the Simplified Chinese script
 - `zh-Hant` - Chinese written using the Traditional Chinese script
-- `zh-Hans-CN` - Chinese written using the Simplefied script as used in mainland of China
+- `zh-Hans-CN` - Chinese written using the Simplified script as used in mainland of China
 - `zh-Hant-TW` - Chinese written using the Traditional script as used in Taiwan
-- `zh-cmn-Hans-CN` - Chinese, Mandarin, Simplefied script, used in mainland of China
+- `zh-cmn-Hans-CN` - Chinese, Mandarin, Simplified script, used in mainland of China
 - `zh-yue-Hant-HK` - Chinese, Cantonese, Traditional script, used in Hong Kong

 [See more examples and standards (BCP47)](http://tools.ietf.org/html/bcp47)